project-sunbird/project-sunbird.github.io/pages/developer-docs/installation/medium_scale_deploy.md

 Browse Sunbird Portal  by accessing https://{proxy_server_name}/ (publicly accessible URL, it could be the load balancer URL or the actual domain name for production).

+## For making your own Mobile app
-If you plan to release your own mobile app using the Sunbird mobile app codebase visit [Generate key and install mobile app]()
+If you plan to release your own mobile app using the Sunbird mobile app codebase visit [Generate key and install mobile app](pages/developer-docs/installation/install_mobile_setup)